pudly/schmopera-hugo/content/articles/the-emphatically-present-west-side-story.md

 ### "It's not an opera"

 "It's not an opera," Bernstein told _The New York Times_ on the eve of his recording project.
 "It's a work on its way towards being one."
-Bernstein moved it along that path with the casting of Carreras, Kiri Te Kanawa as Maria and most effectively Tatiana Troyanos as Anita, lover of the Sharks leader, Bernardo.
+Bernstein moved it along that path with the casting of Carreras, Kiri Te Kanawa as Maria and most effectively Tatiana Troyanos as Anita, lover of the Sharks' leader, Bernardo.
 Te Kanawa settled on a mature yet convincingly girlish sound and maintained a credible accent throughout.
 Troyanos reveling in a mezzo middle range incorporated infectious rhythm and lavishly articulated speech bringing Anita to vivid life.
 Marilyn Horne came in for a rueful "Somewhere" that inhabited its own island of vocal serenity.

 <figure data-type="image">{{% md %}}![](https://res.cloudinary.com/schmopera/image/upload/v1596481216/media/2020/08/tumblr_pe2p36A9ui1rclfzho5_640_gfj9ku.jpg){{% /md %}}